Chief Conductor Jakub Hrůša

 »I am truly delighted to be Chief Conductor of the Bamberg Symphony«, says Jakub Hrůša. »Even before I had a chance to conduct this jewel among European orchestras, I had been a huge admirer.
 They are an embodiment of orchestral culture, with everything imagined by this term.
 And with the Orchestra having its origins in Prague, we breathe the same musical air, sharing our cultural backgrounds, being artistically and historically very close.
 With the Bamberg Symphony, every phrase can turn to be a little miracle, and every concert is a transfiguration.«

 Jakub Hrůša is the fifth Chief Conductor in the history of the Bamberg Symphony.
-To this day the Orchestra's name remains linked with distinguished artistic figures such as Joseph Keilberth, Eugen Jochum, Horst Stein, Jonathan Nott and Herbert Blomstedt.
-Originally from Brno, Jakub Hrůša studied conducting at the Academy of Performing Arts in Prague.
-He is Permanent Guest Conductor of the Czech Philharmonic, Principal Guest Conductor of Tokyo Metropolitan Symphony Orchestra and served as Music Director and Chief Conductor of PKF–Prague Philharmonia from 2009 to 2015.
+Born in Brno in 1981, he studied conducting at the Academy of Performing Arts in Prague.
+Principal Guest Conductor of the Philharmonia Orchestra, Permanent Guest Conductor of the Czech Philharmonic, Principal Guest Conductor of Tokyo Metropolitan Symphony Orchestra, and served as Music Director and Chief Conductor of PKF-Prague Philharmonia from 2009-2015.

-He is a regular guest with many of the world’s greatest orchestras.
-Recent highlights have included Bohemian Legends and The Mighty Five – two major series specially devised for the Philharmonia Orchestra; a two-week focus on Martinů and Roussel for Orchestra Philharmonique de Radio France; and performances with the Leipzig Gewandhaus Orchestra, The Cleveland Orchestra, Vienna Symphony, DSO Berlin, The Philadelphia Orchestra, and Los Angeles Philharmonic.
-In the season 2015/2016, he made his debuts with the Royal Concertgebouw Orchestra and Filarmonica della Scala.
+He is a regular guest with many of the world's greatest orchestras.
+Recent highlights have included débuts with the Orchestra dell’Accademia Nazionale di Santa Cecilia, Filarmonica della Scala, Royal Concertgebouw Orchestra, Mahler Chamber Orchestra, New York Philharmonic, Boston Symphony and Chicago Symphony; Bohemian Legends and The Mighty Five – two major series specially devised for the Philharmonia Orchestra; and returns to the Leipzig Gewandhaus Orchestra, The Cleveland Orchestra, Vienna Symphony, DSO Berlin and Los Angeles Philharmonic.
+The 17/18 season will see his débuts with the San Francisco Symphony and Munich Philharmonic Orchestra.